 As I pointed out in the previous blog post on the subject, the clues are in the text.
 Abel offered more than Cain did – the best of his flock.
 The implication is that Cain didn’t offer the best, the “first fruits” of his produce.

-It wasn’t necessarily that Cain did something wrong, as he didn’t do it right.
+It wasn’t necessarily that Cain did something wrong; rather he didn’t do it right.
 He didn’t offer as much a Abel did.
 Abel offered a better sacrifice, and God took notice of him because of it.

 Abel went above and beyond in his offering to God.
 Maybe Abel’s offering was more heartfelt.
 Maybe Abel was more thankful to God.
 We don’t know.

 Cain might have felt that Abel was just “sucking up” to God.
 Abel was making him look bad, as if it was a competition for God’s attention.
-We think like that, don’t we?
 Maybe Cain thought, “I’m not going to suck up to God like that!”
 Right?
 Don’t we think like that sometimes?

 Of course, that is pride talking.

-Would Able have been inclined to think the same way if the shoe was on the other foot?
+Would Abel have been inclined to think the same way if the shoe was on the other foot?
+If God regarded Cain’s sacrifice, and not Abel’s, would Abel have responded the same way?
 We don’t know.
 We can’t really say.

 Of course, that wasn’t the case at all.
 God tried to console and counsel Cain.
 He offered advice and hope, and he warned Cain of the danger of letting the sin crouching at the door get the best of him.